-Seizures are a common event, and 4% of people will experience one in their lifetime.
+Seizures are a common event, and 4% of people will experience at least one in their lifetime.
 The potential to have a seizure depends upon the threshold of the brain to withstand excess electrical activity.
 In infants and children, high fevers can cause this threshold to lower, resulting in febrile seizures.
-A blow to the head can cause an electrical spike causing a seizure, and sometimes seizures just happen.
+A blow to the head can cause an electrical spike causing a post-traumatic seizure, and sometimes seizures just happen.

 Steps to take if you witness an individual having a seizure include: